-Thanks largely to the rapid advances in science and technology over the second half of the twentieth century, we now have the basic scientific and technological know-how to ensure that every living person has access to clean water, adequate food supplies, global information, and worldwide communications.
-What we do not yet have is the knowledge to provide these key components in ways that everyone can use.
-Just because a twelve-year old middle class child in Palo Alto can surf the Web and find a description of the medication he or she has just been prescribed does not mean that a thirty-five-year-old father of four in rural India or sub-Saharan Africa would know how to do it even if given the access.
+Thanks largely to the rapid advances in science and technology over the second half of the twentieth century, we had the basic scientific and technological know-how to ensure that every living person has access to clean water, adequate food supplies, global information, and worldwide communications.
+What we did not yet have is the knowledge to provide these key components in ways that everyone can use.
+Just because a twelve-year old middle class child in Palo Alto could surf the Web and find a description of the medication he or she has just been prescribed didn’t mean that a thirty-five-year-old father of four in rural India or sub-Saharan Africa would know how to do it even if given the access.

-Today’s technologies are powerful and remarkably pliant in the hands of those who are both literate and sufficiently savvy to use them.
+Technologies are powerful and remarkably pliant in the hands of those who are both literate and sufficiently savvy to use them.
 But much of their power is lost on over half the world’s population.
-The people for whom these technologies would be most transformative are the ones who, even if they had physical access, would not be able to use them.
+The people for whom these technologies would be most transformative were the ones who, even if they had physical access, would not be able to use them.

 In theory, there are two ways out of this dilemma.
 One is to embark on a worldwide program of universal literacy and technological skill acquisition.
 The other is to design the technologies such that they can be used by any human being.
 The first option is a great dream, but likely to remain that for some decades to come.
 The second option can be pursued now.

 Understand the users

 Technologies are designed largely for consumers who are literate and familiar with using similar devices.
 Designers, by and large, design things to be used by people not unlike themselves.
 They have to, since those are the only users they really know.
 For what is missing is deep, fundamental understanding of how people use technology and knowledge of how to design for use by people coming from different backgrounds.